-5.1 Logic Cell Address
+5.1 SIC24AD Address

-These CVs determine the output logic cell state message base address.
-When an output goes low or high, based on the logic cell, a sensor type bus message is sent with appropriate address and state (Figure 10).
-This in NOT the address the output responds to.
+These CVs determine the base address.
 Each of the 24 logic cells are assigned a sequential address starting with the base address.
 If the base address is 101, than the address of logic cell one is 101 and the address of logic cell 24 is 124.
 See figures 2 and 3 to see the relationship between the output number and address.
-The SIC24e is pre-programmed with a base address of 101.
-Note: A SIC24e always uses an address space of 24 even if some outputs are not used.
+Whenever a logic cell changes state, a sensor type message is sent with it's address.
+The SIC24AD is pre-programmed with a base address of 101.

-CV3 - logic cell base address, a value of 0 to 255.
+Note: A SIC24AD always uses an address space of 24 even if some outputs are not used.
+CV3 - base address, a value of 0 to 255.
 Default is 101.
 CV4 - address addre.